sverrisson/com.movies/README.md

 2. Install the dependencies listed above and the NPM dependencies by running: `npm install`.

-3. Create a new file named **.env** and store the API key there: `APP_API_KEY=<Your Key>` If you don't have a API key, you can get it here: `https://www.themoviedb.org/documentation/api`, or use mine which, I included in the email.
+3. Create a new file named `.env` and store the API key there: `APP_API_KEY=<Your Key>` If you don't have a API key, you can get it here: `https://www.themoviedb.org/documentation/api`.

 4. Build the App using the _Lightning-CLI_ by running `lng build` inside the root of your project.